48 Hours of Tapas & Towers in Zaragoza

 Casa Lac

-Traditional Aragonese Mid-range
+Traditional Aragonese with modern plating Mid-range

 Afternoon